sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 AS12552 -> Destination
 {{< /d2 >}}

-These routes are critical for the internet to function, but they change thousands of times per second.
+These routes change thousands of times per second.

-#### Measuring Logical Dominance

-In the 2026 edition of the map, I use BGP data to estimate the "Logical Dominance" of cities: essentially, how many IP addresses are "homed" in a particular location.
-My goal was to represent the percentage of the global routing table originated by networks operating in each city.

-I built a series of scripts that reconstruct the internet’s “logical map” for every year from 2010 to 2026.
-This allows the map to visualize not just where the cables land, but where the *logical* weight of the internet resides based on real historical data.

 #### Sources of BGP Data

 To visualize this layer, we need access to routing tables.
-There are four main ways to get this data.
-I explored all of them, but for historical analysis, most aren't appropriate.
-I'm still going to talk about them here because... well, it's interesting!

-#### Actually be a Router

-The most direct method is to operate a router capable of speaking BGP and convince an ISP or network to "peer" with you.
-This involves setting up a BGP daemon (like BIRD or GoBGP), listening on TCP port 179, and handling the complex binary protocol.
-This requires significant trust, configuration, and usually your own Autonomous System Number (ASN).
-We aren't doing this today.
-I'm not [Jared Mauch](https://arstechnica.com/tech-policy/2022/08/man-who-built-isp-instead-of-paying-comcast-50k-expands-to-hundreds-of-homes/).
+I explored four ways to get this data, each with its own trade-offs between real-time visibility and historical context.

 #### Query a Looking Glass

-We can connect to public routers provided by research projects like the [University of Oregon Route Views](http://www.routeviews.org/).
-These allow you to telnet in (TCP port 23) and run standard CLI commands like `show ip bgp` to see exactly what a backbone router sees.
+We can connect to public routers via projects like [University of Oregon Route Views](http://www.routeviews.org/).
+These allow you to telnet in and run standard CLI commands like `show ip bgp` to see exactly what a backbone router sees.

-Here is a trivial Go program that automates this interaction, logging into a Route Views server to query the path to Google's DNS (`8.8.8.8`).
-This code will feel extremely familiar to network engineers who did shell automation before there were APIs for these things:

-{{< details-md summary="view routes from routeviews.org" github_file="go/routeviews/main.go" >}}
+{{< details-md summary="BGP routes for 8.8.8.8" github_file="routeviews-log.txt" >}}
-{{% render-code file="go/routeviews/main.go" language="go" %}}
+{{% render-code file="routeviews-log.txt" language="shell" %}}
 {{< /details-md >}}

-Here's the resulting output:

-{{< details-md summary="BGP routes for 8.8.8.8" github_file="go/routeviews/output.txt" >}}
-{{% render-code file="go/routeviews/output.txt" language="shell" %}}
-{{< /details-md >}}

-The output tells us that every path eventually terminates at **AS [15169](https://www.peeringdb.com/asn/15169)**, Google's Autonomous System number.
-While many networks peer directly with Google, the routing table also shows transit paths.
-For example, AS [20130](https://www.peeringdb.com/asn/20130) reaches Google by sending traffic through Hurricane Electric ([6939](https://www.peeringdb.com/asn/6939)).

-While this is perfect for debugging today's internet, it doesn't help much for my project because it lacks historical data.
-As much as I might want to, I can’t telnet into 2012 to check what the routing table looked like 14 years ago.
+Crucially, these paths often carry metadata called **BGP Communities**.
+These are optional tags that networks use to signal things like geographic origin or peering policy.
+While perfect for debugging today's internet, it lacks historical context; you can’t telnet into 2012 to check a routing table from 14 years ago.

 #### Subscribe to a Stream

-For real-time visualization, we can use **RIPE RIS Live**.
-Instead of polling a router, this service aggregates BGP data from collectors around the world and streams it over a public WebSocket.
-With this, we can watch the internet "breathe" in real-time as routes are announced and withdrawn.
+For real-time views, services like **RIPE RIS Live** aggregate BGP data from global collectors and stream it over a public WebSocket.
+You can watch the internet "breathe" as routes are announced and withdrawn thousands of times per second.
+This is fascinating for a live dashboard, but useless for backfilling history.

-Here is a Go program that connects to the RIS Live firehose and prints out route announcements as they propagate across the globe:
+Here's an example script consuming this stream:

-{{< details-md summary="stream_bgp.go" github_file="go/stream_bgp/main.go" >}}
+{{< details-md summary="go/stream_bgp/main.go" github_file="go/stream_bgp/main.go" >}}
-{{% render-code file="go/stream_bgp/main.go" language="go" %}}
+{{% render-code file="go/stream_bgp/main.go" language="shell" %}}
 {{< /details-md >}}

-This gives you a view of the internet's routing logic changing in real-time, often thousands of times per second.

-Here's example output:
+The output looks like this:
-{{< details-md summary="BGP route stream" github_file="go/stream_bgp/output.txt" >}}
+{{< details-md summary="Websocket Stream Output" github_file="go/stream_bgp/output.txt" >}}
 {{% render-code file="go/stream_bgp/output.txt" language="shell" %}}
 {{< /details-md >}}

-The output above captures just one second of the global BGP firehose.
-Each line is a JSON-encoded `UPDATE` message that identifies the specific IP block being announced and the AS Path, which is the path that traffic must travel through to reach your final destination.
-The rapid-fire timestamps show the internet "breathing" in real-time as thousands of routers constantly negotiate the most efficient paths across the globe.

-Again, this is fascinating for a live dashboard, but useless for backfilling history.

 #### Download Historical Snapshots

-Finally, for deep analysis and building the logical dominance model (with backfilled data), I was left with the only option: downloading and processing raw **RIB (Routing Information Base)** files.
-These are massive snapshots of the entire routing table as seen by a backbone router at a specific moment in time.
+To build the historical model, I processed raw **RIB (Routing Information Base)** files.
+These are snapshots of the entire routing table as seen by a backbone router at a specific moment in time.
 Because BGP is a "chatter" protocol that only announces changes, these full table dumps are essential for reconstructing the state of the internet at any point in the past.
-Several research projects maintain these archives for decades:

-*   **[University of Oregon Route Views](http://archive.routeviews.org/):** The most comprehensive archive, with MRT-formatted dumps dating back to the late 1990s from collectors globally.
+I specifically fetch snapshots from February 1st at 12:00 UTC for every year in my timeline.
+To ensure a comprehensive view, I aggregate data from multiple global collectors maintained by the [University of Oregon Route Views](http://archive.routeviews.org/) project.

+Other excellent resources for this kind of data include:

-*   **[RIPE RIS (Routing Information Service)](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data/):** Provides high-fidelity snapshots from a dense network of collectors, primarily in Europe and the Middle East.
+*   **[RIPE RIS (Routing Information Service)](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data/):** Provides high-fidelity snapshots from a dense network of collectors, primarily in Europe.
-*   **[CAIDA BGP Stream](https://bgpstream.caida.org/):** A framework for analyzing both real-time and historical BGP data from various sources.
+*   **[CAIDA BGP Stream](https://bgpstream.caida.org/):** A framework for analyzing both real-time and historical data from various sources.

 ---

-### Showing BGP on the map
+### Showing BGP on the Map
-For this map, I processed over 15 years of these snapshots to build the logical dominance model.

-Reconstructing the historical "logical" map was the hardest part of the project.
-I wanted to push the timeline back further, but reliable archival data for physical peering effectively vanishes before 2010.
+For this edition, I processed over 15 years of BGP snapshots and PeeringDB archives to build the logical dominance model.
+Reconstructing this history was easily the hardest part of the project.
+I quickly realized that reliable archival data for physical peering effectively vanishes before 2010, which set a hard limit on how far back I could take the timeline.

-Even covering the last 15 years required building a translation layer to handle massive schema drift in the PeeringDB archives.
-My scripts normalize three distinct eras of data formats to get a consistent timeline:

-- **2018–2026** (JSON): The modern standard.
-- **2016–2018** (SQLite v2): A transitional format.
-- **2010–2016** (SQLite v1): The "Legacy" era.
-This was the most difficult to process, as it used a completely different schema (e.g., peerParticipants) that had to be manually mapped to modern concepts.

-By combining the peering data with the BGP routing tables from Route Views, the map can finally calculate "Logical Dominance" for the last 15 years.
+#### Finding the Truth in the Noise

+Mapping a BGP prefix to a specific city is notoriously difficult.
+A range might be registered to a corporate headquarters but serve users thousands of miles away.
+My solution was a "Hierarchy of Truth"—a prioritized engine that attributes prefixes based on the best available data.

+I start with high-quality [**Geofeeds (RFC 8805)**](https://datatracker.ietf.org/doc/html/rfc8805), where network operators explicitly self-report their locations.
+When those aren't available, I look for **Cloud Provider Ranges**.
+Major providers like [AWS](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and [Google Cloud](https://docs.cloud.google.com/compute/docs/faq#find_ip_range) publish JSON feeds of their active IP ranges.
+I integrated these feeds and built a mapping layer to tie their logical regions to physical "home" cities—mapping ranges in `eu-west-1` to Dublin or `us-east-1` to Ashburn.

+When those fail, I look at the network itself.
+I can map IPs to the city of the **IXP Next-Hop** where they are announced, or parse **BGP Communities** for geographical hints.
+My final fallback is a year-aware **WHOIS** ingestion.
+This tool now automatically switches data sources based on the year.
+For historical snapshots, it uses RIR delegation statistics appropriate to that year.
+For current data, it parses the full [APNIC database](https://www.apnic.net/manage-ip/using-whois/) for high-resolution city mapping.

+I even had to add some safety checks to prevent "IP swallowing."
+For instance, there's a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
+Without filtering for broad prefixes (anything with a mask length < 8), that one entry would incorrectly claim the entire global IP space for AU.
+I also learned to automatically downgrade any match with a mask length < 16 to a country-level attribution to avoid the "headquarters bias" common in registration data.

+To handle any address space that remains unattributed, I duplicate those IPs across every city where the network maintains a physical peering presence.
+Even if a network doesn't announce every prefix from every point due to paid transit or internal long-haul links, this approach ensures that major connectivity hubs are credited for the logical weight they represent in the routing topology.

+So... to recap, the data sources used for the 2026 map include:
+*   **Infrastructure:** TeleGeography, submarinenetworks.com, and historical archive maps.
+*   **Peering:** PeeringDB.
+*   **BGP Routing:** University of Oregon Route Views, RIPE RIS, and CAIDA BGP Stream.
+*   **IP Attribution:** RFC 8805 Geofeeds, AWS/Google Cloud IP ranges, BGP Communities, APNIC WHOIS database and historical RIR delegation statistics

+Okay, IP attribution got to be pretty complex.
+Next, let's see what came from this effort.

 #### What Changed When IP Dominance Was Added